Jmerc03/nano-lidar-hand-recognition/README.md

 ./run.sh
 ```

-## <div align="center">Extra Information</div>
+## <div align="left">Extra Information</div>
 To use segmentation with other objects or models simply replace the model best.pt with your own.
 This file is in ./runs/best.pt

 Currently the system writes to USB1, but that port may or may not be avaliable.
-To change the write port go to line 326 and change the port.
+To change this go to line 326 in [hope.py](./segment/hope.py) and change the port.

 To pass variables inbetween threads uncomment all q lines and add variables to the que on one side and get them on the other side.

+For development I am using the RPLidar A1M8 and a intel RealSence Camera.

+## <div align="left">Future Features</div>
 In the future I hope to get the screen to output after each frame, but for the sake of releasing a working version, that feature was scrapped.

-For development I am using the RPLidar A1M8 and a intel RealSence Camera.